The Center for Cosmetic Surgery

 There are implants that contain a silicone that is essentially solid, and these implants do have a much lower incidence of rupture than standard implants.
 These “gummy” or form-stable implants are considered fifth-generation and are produced by both of the large implant manufacturers: the Mentor CPG and the Inamed style 410.
 The Inamed 410 was recently approved, and Mentor expects CPG approval shortly.
 These implants are very popular in Europe and Australia, where they have been approved for quite some time, but it remains to be seen if U.S. patients and surgeons will embrace them as warmly now that they are approved.

-Dr. Steven Vath, Dr. Andrew Wolfe, Dr. Paul Steinwald, and Dr. Matthew Freeman
+Our experienced plastic surgeons Dr. Steven Vath, Dr. Andrew Wolfe, Dr. Paul Steinwald, Dr. Matthew Freeman, and Dr. Teresa Cunningham lead our patient-centered practice with warmth, honesty, and respect.

 What are the advantages of choosing “gummy bear” breast implants?